albertllousas/monads-from-scratch/README.md

 # monads-from-scratch

-This repository does not pretend to be a production library, it defines some of the most used monads in haskell from scratch and examples on how to use them, in order to understand this useful algebraic constructs.
+This repository does not pretend to be a production library, instead, it defines the most used monads in haskell from scratch and some examples on how to use them; the idea is to understand this useful algebraic constructs.

 Note: Some mathematical concepts are skipped.